kemstevens/some_code_standards/README.md

 		/*!
 		  @brief Here is the purpose of my class.
 		  Here is some detail on how to use it.
-		  @deprecated see class MyNewVersion because of such and such a version.
+		  @deprecated see class MyNewVersion because of such and such a reason.
 		 */
 		MyClass {
 		}